Eligibility Requirements and Program Policies

 - NABP is the sole decision-maker in connection with the .pharmacy domain.

-- NABP may require applicants or Registrants to timely provide additional information, documentation, explanation or to demonstrate compliance with applicable law or Program Standards.
+- NABP may require applicants or Registrants holding a .pharmacy domain to timely provide additional information, documentation, explanation or to demonstrate compliance with applicable law or Program Standards.
 For example, NABP may request to review the following documentation or operations including, without limitation:

 - Policies and procedures; customer, vendor, or affiliates lists; drug acquisition or sale documents;

-- On-site survey of the organization and its operations;
+- On-site survey of the organization and its operations as set forth in paragraph 1, above;

-(Applicants and registrants will be notified of any additional fees associated with the review or survey.)
+(Applicants and Registrants holding a .pharmacy domain will be notified of any additional fees associated with the review or survey.)

-NABP may draw conclusions from evidence that is provided or available to it when evaluating an application or a Registrant’s participation in the .pharmacy program, including without limitation, regulatory actions, sanctions, disciplines, or affiliations within the last five years prior to the application date.
+- NABP may draw conclusions from evidence that is provided or available to it when evaluating an application or a Registrant’s participation in the .pharmacy program, including without limitation, affiliates within the last 12 months prior to the application date, or regulatory actions, sanctions, or disciplines within the last five years prior to the application date.